10ARK/react-template/README.md

 5. npm install --save-dev react-devtools

 # Stack
-**react** - client side VC framework, V in the form of Components and C in the form of Router **redux** - client side M framework, M in the form or single state tree that may only be mutated by dispatching actions **immutable** - immutable data library
+**react** - client side VC framework, V in the form of Components and C in the form of Router
+**redux** - client side M framework, M in the form or single state tree that may only be mutated by dispatching actions
+**immutable** - immutable data library

 # Roadmap
 1. We will start off with the basic structure for a react / redux / immutable project and refactor it by feature when it starts to grow
+2. Add propTypes to Components
+3. Add Routing for Components
-2. Look at using redux-actions
+4. Look at using redux-actions
+5. Bring TypeScript into the stack
+6. Bring Sagas in to replace Thunk

+# FAQ
+1. What is the difference between import statements with and without curly braces {} ?
+The best answer is found in the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).